koliseoapi/help/content/events/discounts.md

 5. Once the validation passes, the page subtracts the discount from the amount to pay.
 6. Select the **I have read and accept the terms and conditions** checkbox and click the **Save** button.

-The discount is applied to the total amount prior to including [our service fee]({{< ref "pricing.md" >}}).
-If the total value after applying the discount is less or equal to zero, the ticket is considered free and the service fee is not applied.
+The discount is applied to the total amount before including [our service fee]({{< ref "pricing.md" >}}).
+If the total value after using the discount is less or equal to zero then the ticket is considered free, and the service fee is not applied.

 ## What's next